db0sch/facebook-messenger-bot-config/README.md

 Then follow the FB indication.
 And try to send messages to you FB page.
 It everything is set up correctly, it should say `hello human` when you send `hello`.

+====

+Info importante indiquée sur la doc de FB :
+>These ids are page-scoped ids.
+This means that the ids are unique for a given page.

+>If you have an existing Facebook Login integration, user IDs are app-scoped and will not work with the Messenger platform.

 Post an issue if you have any question, or need any help.

 I'd like to thank Hyper (https://github.com/hyperoslo) for their work on this gem.